Why Clean Code Helps with SEO

 When looking at the coding for your website, focus on things you can do to make it cleaner and lighter.

 A good starting point is a Pingdom Website Speed Test.
 We like this particular tool because it has been designed with experts and novices in mind—it’s smart, but not overly complex to use.
 Just enter your website URL and the tool will report back with its findings.

 Validate your code

-You can also type in your URL into a search engine spider simulator to see how search engines like Google interpret your site.
+You can also type in a URL inspection tool like Search Console to see how search engines like Google interpret your site.
 If you notice in the results big sections of text missing from the pages on your site, you will need to validate your site code to check for specific errors.